dream2hvn/Codveda-Internship/README.md

 This notebook applies unsupervised learning (e.g., K-Means) to segment the data into clusters based on feature similarity.

 ✅ **How to Run:**
-- Run this after completing EDA to better understand feature relationships.
+- Run all cells sequentially from top to bottom.
 - Use the Elbow Method to find the optimal number of clusters.
 - Review cluster plots and interpret cluster characteristics.